Ancient-Wisdom.Co.Uk

 Homepage.

 The now fossilised, worked bone in the photo (below), was found nearly 40ft deep in upper Pleistocene deposits dating from about 10,000 - 8,000 BC, at Tequixquiax, in the north of the valley of Mexico.
 Height 6 inches (15.4cm).
-(Presently located: Museo Nacional de Antropologia, Mexico).
+(Present location: Museo Nacional de Antropologia, Mexico).

 Chichen Itza - Abandoned Mayan city.